 |Southside Hospital||Katheryn Metzger||(631) 968-3000|

 |Staten Island University Hospital||Michelle VanPelt||(718) 226-9000|

 Effective communication is essential in health care.
-Northwell Health has partnered with the American Academy on Communication in Healthcare (AACH) and the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell Health to create a customized physician communication course.
+Northwell has partnered with the American Academy on Communication in Healthcare (AACH) and the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell to create a customized physician communication course.
 The experiential curriculum focuses on using evidence-based communication skills to enhance provider-patient/family conversations.
-Courses are led by Northwell Health physician and patient experience leaders.
+Courses are led by Northwell physician and patient experience leaders.
 One physician participant reflected, “I took the course and it was transformational.
 It has significantly changed the way I talk to patients and family members.”